OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 2 - Click on `Instant Quote`<br/>

-3 - Click on `Add Gerber file` and choose the file named `Gerber - RP2040 Advanced Breakout Board v5.3E.zip` from the `Hardware files` folder<br/>
+3 - Click on `Add Gerber file` and choose the file named `Gerber - RP2040 Advanced Breakout Board v5.5E - PT.zip` from the `Hardware files` folder<br/>

 4 - Choose the following options for the board:<br/>
 - Base Material = FR-4<br/>